Demagnifying gravitational lenses as probes of dark matter structures and nonminimal couplings to gravity: Discussions

-\emph{Discussions.---} NMCs to gravity are widely invoked in cosmology and particle physics, but their observational signatures are often degenerate with other parameters or models, making them difficult to isolate.
-In this work, I have shown that demagnifying signals in gravitational microlensing---manifesting as flux troughs in light curves---provide a distinctive probe of DM structures and NMCs to gravity.
-Such troughs are difficult to reproduce in theories without NMCs, where lensing invariably enhances total image fluxes.
+NMCs to gravity are widely invoked in cosmology and particle physics, but their observational signatures are often degenerate with other parameters or models, making them difficult to isolate.
+In this work, I have shown that demagnifying signals in gravitational microlensing---manifesting as flux troughs in light curves in the geometrical optical regime---provide a distinctive probe of DM structures and NMCs to gravity.
+Similar effects may also appear in strong or weak lensing regimes, which warrant further study.

+The possibility of demagnification may also arise from wave-optical effects or exotic matter.
+For monochromatic light, interference patterns can appear in gravitational lensing when the wavelength is comparable to twice the Schwarzschild radius of the lens \citep{Matsunaga:2006uc}.
+This condition enforces a specific source-lens correlation and limits its event rate.
+More importantly, in realistic situations the source typically emits a continuous spectrum, and the frequency dependence of the wave effect suppresses demagnification in the light curves \citep{Bai:2018bej, Tamta:2024pow}.
+Demagnification can also occur for lenses composed of exotic matter, such as Ellis wormholes supported by a phantom scalar field \citep{Abe:2010ap, Tsukamoto:2017hva, Takahashi:2013jqa, Kitamura:2012zy}.
+Leaving aside the likelihood of detecting these signals, the resulting light curves in both cases remain qualitatively distinct from those produced by NMCs.